-- f) Remove casing ring [1500] from the next impeller on the outboard impellers. - g) Repeat steps c) and d) until all impellers are removed on the outboard impellers.
+f) Remove casing ring [1500] from the next impeller on the outboard impellers.

+g) Repeat Steps c) and d) until all impellers are removed on the outboard impellers.

-Note: Let entire rotor cool after removing several components with heat as there may be a build-up of heat in the rotor.
+Let entire rotor cool after removing several components with heat as there may be a build-up of heat in the rotor.

-- h) Heat must be applied to remove the center sleeve [2450]. - i) Continue to disassemble the impellers by repeating steps c) and d) until all impellers [2200] have been removed from the shaft. - Note:
+- h) Heat must be applied to remove center sleeve [2450]. - i) Continue to disassemble the impellers by repeating steps c) and d) until all impellers [2200] have been removed from the shaft.

-In case of double suction pumps (DMXD and DMXDH), remove crossover sleeve [2450] after the first stage impeller is removed by applying heat.
+In case of double suction pump (DMXD and DMXDH), remove crossover sleeve [2450] after the first stage impeller is removed by applying heat.